 Electronic devices have become an integral part of how we live, more so, our small, portable, and smart mobile phones that we carry everywhere we go.
 In fact, there were..

 Computers, laptops, tablets, cell phones, e-readers: Americans can’t get enough of technology.
-Technology is developing at an almost unbelievable rate,..
+Technology is developing at an almost unbelievable rate, and we are eager to jump on each new device..

 You should never just dispose of electronics in the trash.
 Electronic waste from computers and peripheral equipment such as CPUs, laptops, PDAs and networking systems contain potentially harmful components such..